ufs-community/uwtools/docs/sections/user_guide/yaml/tags.rst

    integer: !!int "3"
    float: !!float "3.14"

-Additionally, UW extends the following tags and constructors to support other formats:
+Additionally, UW defines the following tags to support use cases not covered by standard tags:

 UW YAML Tags
 ------------